JayNewstrom/recipes/content/thai-chicken-curry.md

 - Cut chicken thighs into bite sizes and pat dry.
 - Cook rice with pinch of salt and keep covered until ready to serve.
 - Wash/dry produce.
-- Dice bell pepper, mince cilantro, thinly slice chili.
+- Dice bell pepper, mince cilantro, thinly slice jalapeno (removing seeds).
 - Heat large pan with drizzle of oiled on medium heat.
 Add bell pepper and big pinch of salt.
 Cook stirring occasionally ~5 min.
 - Add chicken and another drizzle of oil and pinch of salt to pan with bell pepper.
 Cook stirring occasionally until chicken is slightly browned 3-4 min.
 - Stir in curry powder.
 - Shake coconut milk before opening.
-Stir in coconut milk, chili sauce, stock concentrate, lime juice from 1.5 limes and 1 TBSP sugar into chicken mixture.
+Stir in coconut milk, chili sauce, stock concentrate, lime juice from 1.5 limes into chicken mixture.
 - Bring to simmer, then reduce to medium low and simmer until sauce thickened, pepper tender and chicken cooked through (4-6 min).
 - Taste and season with salt and lime juice.
 Turn off heat.
 - Fluff rice, stir in 1 squeeze of lime juice, half the cilantro and season with salt/pepper.
 Add 1 TBSP of butter.